jchacks/data_cache/README.md

 # The location of the plasma store will be printed
 # e.g. '/tmp/plasma-qd3yeugu/plasma.sock'
 # This location is also added to the Redis store
-# so clients can automatically find it
+# so clients can automatically find it.
 ```

 ### Data Producing Client